learningequality/kolibri/docs/dev/uap/key_concepts.rst

 permission to access another data User's data depends on their membership in Collections, and the Users' Roles in the following ways (for example, but not limited to):
 #.
 If the requesting User is also the data User, permission is granted.
 #.
-If the requesting User is a Coach for a Class in which the data User is a Learner, then permission is granted.
+If the requesting User is a Coach for a Classroom in which the data User is a Learner, then permission is granted.
-(This is a simplification - but if data is also associated with a Class somehow, we may be able to use more granular rules.)
+(This is a simplification - but if data is also associated with a Classroom somehow, we may be able to use more granular rules.)

 Additionally, Users have **role permissions**.
-Users can assign or revoke Roles within a Class if they have that Role.
-For instance a Coach for a Class may make another user a Coach, and a Facility Admin may make another user a Facility Admin.
+Users can assign or revoke Roles within a Classroom if they have that Role.
+For instance a Coach for a Classroom may make another user a Coach, and a Facility Admin may make another user a Facility Admin.
 This does not apply to the Learner Role - Coaches may make users Learners for a Class, but Learners may not make other Users Learners.